 "9.3.9.5.
 FTIR interference check

-Due to the physical properties of a FTIR analyser, interferences between some gases are possible.
+Due to the physical properties of a FTIR analyzer, interferences between some gases are possible.
 Compensation algorithms may be used to reduce interference effects.
 Compensation algorithms that are used during an emission test shall be active when performing interference checks.

 Linearisation shall be done, as specified by the instrument manufacturer, at least annually or after major service intervals.

-The spectral resolution of the laser or target wavelength shall be within 0.5 per cm in order to minimise cross interference from other gases present in the exhaust gas.
+The spectral resolution of the laser or target wavelength shall have a nominal value ≤ 0.5 cm-1 in order to minimise cross interference from other gases present in the exhaust gas.

 9.3.9.5.1.
 Procedure